sothach/chameleon/docs/solution.md

 # Solution Description
-This section describes the elements of the solution, both frameworks used and rationale, and design and coding decisions
+This section describes the elements of the solution, both frameworks used and rationale, and design and coding decisions, with particular reference to the requirements of the [Assigment](docs/task.md).

 ## Play Framework
 The service is built using the Play framework, as it provides a good starting point for this project: it's convention-over-configuration approach to URL routes, configuration and HTTP actions simplify the work needed.
-The inclusion of Akka-streams in the framework is a further advantage, allowing the solution to scale as required, with internal and external reactive asynchronous semantics
+The inclusion of Akka-streams in the framework is a further advantage, allowing the solution to scale as required, with internal and external reactive asynchronous semantics available out of the box.

 ## PostgreSql
 The storage requirements of the solution are straight-forward: a log of each job requested is kept, including the requesting customer, the request and the date and time of the request.
 The outcome of the attempt to optimize will also be recorded: success or failure, and in the former case, the solution returned.
+An optimistic locking mechanism is implemented to prevent concurrent update issues.

 ## Akka-streams & Processing pipeline
 Based on the the 'pipes & filters' enterprise pattern, the implementation of the solution can be visualized